fabioesantos/st/README.md

 ## Patches applied

 * st-alpha
-* st-scrollback
+* st-scrollback-ringbuffer
 * st-scrollback-mouse
 * st-scrollback-mouse-altscreen
-* st-ligatures-alpha-scrollback
-* st-externalpipe
 * st-font2
+* st-externalpipe (for the scripts used by this patch see my [dotfiles](https://github.com/fabioesantos/Dotfiles).
+* st-boxdraw
+* st-ligatures

 ## st - simple terminal